![]() ![]() ![]() ![]() ![]() |

 were consolation, but not company.
 Jessie became a profound companion and a consolation that

-allowed something from within her to flower. | It was at about this time that she started leafing through the Bible she had gotten the children.
+| It was at about this time that she started leafing through the Bible she had gotten the children.

 From there her need and curiosity took her into many aspects, which she later came to recognize